erikorsolin/erikorsolin/README.md

 - 🔭 I’m currently working on PET Computação
 - 🌱 I’m currently learning about distributed computing
 - 🔎 Scientific researchat LaPeSD
-- 💬 Ask me about anything and everything
 - 📫 How to reach me: depaulaerik670@gmail.com

 ### Some Stats About Erik (Public Only)